 Always replace tubes with the same type (12AX7, etc) and in the same locations.
 The order of tubes is written on the mattress tag on the back of the product.
 If you’re not sure where the tubes go, contact us and we’ll help you out.
 No biasing is required in the Monarch, Tall Bird, Vinny or Chimera, but it is required for the Gnostic.
 DO NOT turn the trim pot inside the Monarch or Chimera—it is an internal adjustment set at the shop, and your amp will not sound right if you do.

 As a general rule, replace tubes if they become microphonic (it sounds like tapping on a microphone if you tap them gently with a pencil while the product is on).
 Power tubes should generally be replaced ever year with regular use.
 Preamp tubes last a little longer...
 I would expect them to last about three years with regular use.

 I use, and like, JJs.
 The amps are designed around JJs.
 NOS tubes might sound better, and they might sound worse.
-If you replace the tubes with NOS, be prepared for the possibility that you not be immediately catapulted to tonal Nirvana.
-When the circuit is right (and we do our best to ensure it is) your Benson is going to sound better with regular tubes than a lot of other amps are going to sound with unobtanium 1950-something rusty pin 12ax7s.
+If you replace the tubes with NOS, be prepared for the possibility that you not be immediately catapulted into tonal Nirvana.
+When the circuit is healthy (and we do our best to ensure it is) your Benson is going to sound better with regular tubes than a lot of other amps are going to sound with unobtanium 1950-something rusty pin 12ax7s.